CERES

 2026-03-01v0.3Platform

-Full mobile responsive pass — all pages
+Full mobile responsive pass across all pages

 Comprehensive mobile CSS overrides across every page.
 Navigation, dashboard, account, subnational, validation, API access, methodology, tracker, about, data, and login pages all optimised for 320–768px viewports.
 Mobile bottom sheet for dashboard detail view.
 Hamburger menu confirmed functional.